Arctic policy of the Kingdom of Denmark: Denmark and the Arctic Council

+Denmark took over the chairmanship of the Arctic Council on 12 May 2025 after Norway.

+Denmark and the Nordic Council

+The Nordic Council, also known as Nordisk Råd, serves as the recognized institution for formal inter-parliamentary collaboration among the Nordic countries.
+Since its establishment in 1952, it has been dedicated to promoting and enhancing Nordic culture and linguistic community through targeted initiatives.
+The council was created in the aftermath of World War II by Denmark, Sweden, Finland, and Norway, following several unsuccessful endeavors to establish a unified Nordic cooperation.

+Denmark and the International Maritime Organization (IMO)

+The International Maritime Organization (IMO) is of high importance with respect to supporting realm-wide efforts to implement the highest standards for health, security and environment.
+In recent years, Denmark has specifically worked in the IMO to ensure that the Arctic and Greenlandic affairs have been subject to attention in the work and decisions regarding pertaining to extraction opportunities for maritime businesses, increased security at sea, and protection of the ocean environment and coastal zones.

+Resources

 The opportunities of economic growth through the natural resources of gas, oil and various minerals in the area are among the main objects in the national strategy.
 These opportunities are meant to be taken advantage of, but the Danish Foreign Ministry emphasizes that this needs to be regulated and that it needs to be both environmentally and socially sustainable.
 Mineral extraction is centered around gold, zinc, iron, copper, diamonds, rubies and a range of critical metals such as rare earth minerals.
 This was expected to serve as a strong foundation for the future economic development of the Greenlandic and Faroese societies.